Boston bike tours provide you with a unique way to see the city, get some exercise, and have fun.

 If you're visiting, you'll appreciate how easy exploring the city on two wheels can be, especially if you go on one of the popular guided trips that double as a sightseeing tour.

-Whether you're touring Boston in a group or on exploring your own, here's all the cycling tour info you'll need, including information about where to find bike tours and Hubway, Boston's hourly rental bikes.
+Whether you're touring Boston in a group or on exploring your own, here's all the cycling tour info you'll need, including information about where to find bike tours and Blue Bikes, Boston's affordable bike-share program.

 If you're visiting Boston and want to combine sightseeing with a bike tour, a group tour led by a professional can be the best way to see many of Boston's major sights along with charming local neighborhood streets.

 You'll be amazed by how much territory you cover on these guided bike tours of Boston - the Italian North End, Fenway Park, the Esplanade along the Charles River, Beacon Hill, the Greenway, Copley Square, and everything in between!